SherlockPsy/Life/05_THE_CINEMA.md

 # 05_THE_CINEMA
-## Memory as Rereading, Not Mechanism
+## Memory as Rereading, Not Storage

-Version: 2.0 (Constitutional Lock)
+Version: 3.0 (Constitutional Lock)
 Status: AUTHORITATIVE

 ---